aleksei-sapozhnikov/job4j-java-course/README.md

 # Aleksei Sapozhnikov (vermucht@gmail.com)

-This repository is intended for tasks in the "From zero to job" Java developing course by Petr Arsentjev http://job4j.ru
+This repository is intended for tasks in the "From Zero To Job" Java developing course by Petr Arsentjev http://job4j.ru

 Modules structure corresponds with the course programme: